Canada’s Action on Climate Change

 1. Actions to Reduce Canada’s GHG Emissions

-- The Government of Canada is implementing a sector-by-sector regulatory approach to reduce GHG emissions that protects the environment and supports economic prosperity.
-The government has already taken action on two of Canada’s largest sources of GHG emissions: transportation and electricity.
+- The government has developed regulations for two of Canada’s largest sources of GHG emissions: transportation and electricity.
 As a result of this action:

 - Canada became the first major coal user to ban the construction of traditional coal-fired electricity generation units.